ASE Scotland Conference 2019

 This workshop offers practical activities around the theme of dyeing using natural materials.
 The activities which could be used to address SCN 2-02b offer opportunities for Interdisciplinary Learning linking science to Technologies, Social Subjects and Expressive Arts.

-B2 BGE: Learning beyond labels: science education for learners with additional support needs: Jane Essex, Strathclyde University
+B2 General: Learning beyond labels: science education for learners with additional support needs: Jane Essex, Strathclyde University

 The session will consider the reasons why science is often disproportionately difficult to students with intellectual disabilities and other additional support needs.
 It will also demonstrate a range of practical strategies to enhance their science learning.